Harvard Law School

 Our last episode was an abridged (very abridged) history of the corporation.
 In this part we fast forward and look at how corporations are put together in today’s world.
 In California the instruction manual is a much amended set of laws passed by the Assembly in 1859 called the Corporations Code .
 Every state has one.
 In some states the manual goes by a different name, but the basic instructions are all the same.

 The first thing required is an incorporator.
 The incorporator’s job is to write articles of incorporation , sometimes called a charter.
 The term charter, although seldom used these days, is perhaps more descriptive of the purpose of the document, because it is simply a brief chart of the corporation’s essential elements .
-In the articles the incorporator states the name of the corporation, its purpose, the name of its agent for service of process, and the maximum number of shares of stock it may issue.
+In the articles of incorporation the incorporator states the name of the corporation, its purpose, the name of its agent for service of process, and the maximum number of shares of stock it may issue.

 The incorporator then submits the articles to the state for approval.
 This is accomplished by filing them in the secretary of state’s office and paying a filing fee.
 California’s current filing fee is $100.
 California also requires payment of a minimum “franchise” tax for the privilege of doing business in the state, which is currently $800.

 The secretary of state’s office stamps the first page of the articles with the date, a unique reference number for the corporation, and the secretary of state’s name.
 The corporation now exists, but only barely.
 The original articles are retained by the secretary of state, and a copy is returned to the incorporator with a certification that the copy is “true and correct.”